 Effective Measures to reduce or prevent theft of electricity

-To reduce or eliminate the ill-effects of stealing of electricity, smart meters, harmonic generators, filter circuits, and external control stations have been specifically designed.
+To reduce or eliminate the ill-effects of stealing electricity, smart meters, harmonic generators, filter circuits, and external control stations have been specifically designed.
 Certain managerial methods, such as monitoring and inspection can help.
 Also, a reduction in electricity bills will work out.

 On a larger scale, the government along with its working bodies needs to take effective measures to eliminate the causes of electricity theft mentioned above.